 Mr. Wade spent most of his career as a senior broadcast journalist with the BBC World News in London, England.
 This position entailed both work within the BBC London newsrooms as well as locations across the globe, including Peru and Japan.
 In addition, he served as the chair of the Abbeyfield Oxford Society, which operates the Abbeyfield House, a residential care home in Oxfordshire.
 Since his return to the United States a few years ago, he has volunteered with the Wittenberg Offices of University Communications, Admission and Advancement, serving as chair of the Cincinnati Health, Wellness and Athletics facility committee and with the Tiger Career Network.

 Mr. Scott H. "Muddy" Watters '87

-Mr. Waters is owner and president of Flippin Water LLC, which assists with fundraising, equity and debt solutions, capital and finance restructuring.
+Mr. Watters is owner and president of Flippin Water LLC, which assists with fundraising, equity and debt solutions, capital and finance restructuring.
 He earned an MBA from Nova College in 1990.
 A member of Phi Gamma Delta fraternity, he was a standout on the football field earning the Golden Helmet Award, first-team All-American honors and the Lee Tressel Award.
 He was also a four-year letter winner, three-time All-OAC player and two-time MVP with records for “tackles in a season” and “tackles in a career."
 He was inducted into Wittenberg’s Athletics Hall of Honor in 2004.
-He and wife Beverly ’85 have three sons.
+He and wife Beverley ’85 have three sons.
 His brother, Jacques ’89, and sister, Martine ’85, are also alumni.